OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 <figure class="equation">
    {% image
       "/images/blog/google_doj_18.png",
-      "REPLACE",
-      null, null
+      "= (Google Search App share of Google Searches on Apple Devices)/(iOS share of Google Searches on Apple Devices) = 10/82% = 12.2%", null, null
    %}
 </figure>

-$$= \frac{\text{\% Google Search App share of Google Searches on Apple Devices}}{\text{iOS share of Google Searches on Apple Devices}}
-= \frac{10\%}{82\%}
-= 12.2\%$$

 5. **Safari, Spotlight and Siri make up 73.7% of searches on iOS and roughly that percentage would be impacted by switching the default search engine.**

 > Between Siri, Spotlight, and Safari, Apple gets about 10 billion user queries per week.
 Roughly 80% of those queries are entered into Safari; Siri and Spotlight thus make up a minority of queries.
 > <cite>[Memorandum Opinion -  United States of America vs Google LLC](https://www.pacermonitor.com/view/VZTUTSQ/UNITED_STATES_OF_AMERICA_et_al_v_GOOGLE_LLC__dcdce-20-03010__1033.0.pdf)</cite>

-Annoyingly the case doesn’t provide a breakdown of search source per type on iOS but by combining it with browser share data from cloudflare we can come up with a reasonable estimate.
+Unfortunately the case doesn’t provide a breakdown of search source per type on iOS but by combining it with browser share data from cloudflare we can come up with a reasonable estimate.
 On iOS, [Safari holds 82.2%](https://radar.cloudflare.com/reports/browser-market-share-2024-q4#id-5-global-market-share) of the browser market, [Chrome accounts for 15.6%](https://radar.cloudflare.com/reports/browser-market-share-2024-q4#id-5-global-market-share), and [all other browsers combined make up the remaining 2.2%](https://radar.cloudflare.com/reports/browser-market-share-2024-q4#id-5-global-market-share).

 The sources of traffic are Safari, Spotlight and Siri, Chrome, Google Search App and other browsers.
 From the above data and the previous points we know for iOS that the Google Search App is 12.2%, Safari is 5.3 times the Google traffic of Spotlight and Siri, 8 times the Google traffic of Chrome and 37.3 times the Google traffic of other small browsers combined.
 That is if Safari share of Google traffic on iOS is x then: